May 19, 2026

 • Use internal tools to query account usage, credit consumption, and security-related metadata when answering questions.

-When you ask it to “optimize this query,” it isn’t optimizing some theoretical SQL sample; it’s looking at your actual warehouse, your actual query plan, and your actual data model in Snowflake.
+When you ask it to “optimize this query,” it’s looking at your actual warehouse, your actual query plan, and your actual data model in Snowflake.
 That context-awareness is also what makes it so effective for things like:

 • Explaining and refactoring long, legacy stored procedures.